pyconau/2020-website/data/News/2020-06-10-specialist-tracks-call-for-proposals.md

 ## Call for proposals (CFP)
 Today we are also opening our CFP!
 Submissions to speak at PyConline AU 2020 will be accepted from now until **12 July, anywhere on earth (UTC+12)**.
-For those of you in Adelaide Australia that is 9:30pm the day after.
+For those of you in Adelaide, Australia that is 9:30pm the day after.

 We welcome submissions from everybody, including those: